KingScooty/creativenightly.com/_posts/2015-02-01-Using-Grunt-and-Gulp-side-by-side.md

 I've only been testing this workflow out for a few hours, but it's definitely an improvement &ndash; especially when working with Assemble or any other plugin that don't support Gulp (*e.g. rsync*).

-Here's an example of getting a Grunt Assemble task wired into Gulp for watching and updating the browser with browsersync:
+**Here's an example** of getting a Grunt Assemble task wired into Gulp for watching and updating the browser with browsersync.
+(*You'll notice that I've namespaced my Grunt tasks to avoid them clashing with anything in Gulp, so my Assemble task is **grunt-assemble***):

 {% gist ffa08f15ab087d84d79d %}